runwayml/learn/docs/getting-started/the-world-of-gpus.md

 In recent years, GPU's have been part of the driving force behind why we see so much advancement within AI.
 GPU's have allowed us to learn faster from vast amounts of data.

-Many of our computers running Mac, Windows or Linux, may have a GPU under-the-hood.
-Currently Nvidia is the main provider of GPU's for AI and what we call deep learning.
-Then we have Google who formed a chip called the TPU also for AI.
-How ever not all GPU's are not yet ready for AI.

 ## Has my Machine got a GPU?